How to Use Activated Charcoal for Plants?

 What is Activated Charcoal?

-Activated charcoal is a form of carbon, which has developed pores by undergoing a process of activation.
-In this process, carbon is exposed to very high temperatures with various gases.
-This Activation process significantly increases the surface that helps in the absorption of chemical impurities and pollutants.
+Activated charcoal is a form of carbon that develops pores by undergoing a process of activation.
+Carbon is exposed to very high temperatures with various gases in this process.
+This Activation process significantly increases the surface and helps in the absorption of chemical impurities and pollutants.

-Activated Charcoal is gaining a lot of popularity in the healthcare and cosmetic industry because of its ability to absorb toxins.
-Air purifiers, capsules, creams, gels, face masks, toothpaste, body cleansers, and soaps–It is used extensively in all.
+Activated Charcoal is gaining popularity in the healthcare and cosmetic industry because of its ability to absorb toxins.
+Air purifiers, capsules, creams, gels, face masks, toothpaste, body cleansers, and soaps are used extensively.

 What’s more!
 You’ll be surprised to know its substantial benefits in the garden soil we’re sharing below.
 Without wasting any more time, here is everything you need to know about using activated charcoal in the garden.